Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS KMS to encrypt traffic between CloudFront and the web application.
 - [ ] Set the Origin Protocol Policy to "HTTPS Only".
-- [x] Set the Origin’s HTTP Port to 443.
+- [x] Set the Origin's HTTP Port to 443.
 - [x] Set the Viewer Protocol Policy to "HTTPS Only" or "Redirect HTTP to HTTPS".
 - [ ] Enable the CloudFront option Restrict Viewer Access.

 **[⬆ Back to Top](#table-of-contents)**

 ### An application is using Amazon DynamoDB as its data store, and should be able to read 100 items per second as strongly consistent reads.
 Each item is 5 KB in size.
-To what value should the table’s provisioned read throughput be set?
+To what value should the table's provisioned read throughput be set?

 - [ ] 50 read capacity units.
 - [ ] 100 read capacity units.